ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Introduction

 \section{Introduction}

-Text-to-Speech (TTS) systems have received a lot of attention in recent years due to the great advances in deep learning, which have allowed for the massive use of voice-based applications such as virtual assistants.
-These advances have allowed TTS models to achieve naturalness with respect to human speech \cite{tacotron2, valle2020flowtron, kim2021conditional}.
-Notably, most TTS systems are tailored for a single speaker, but many applications could benefit from the new-speaker synthesis, i.e., not seen during training, employing only a few seconds of the target speech.
-This approach is called zero-shot multi-speaker TTS (ZS-TTS) as in \citep{jia2018transfer, choi2020attentron, yourtts}.
+Text-to-Speech (TTS) systems have received a lot of attention in recent years due to the great advances in deep learning, which have allowed for massive use in applications such as virtual assistants.
+These advances have allowed TTS models to achieve naturalness similar to human speech \cite{tacotron2, valle2020flowtron, kim2020glow, kim2021conditional}.
+Still, most TTS systems are tailored for a single speaker, where many applications could benefit from new-speaker synthesis, i.e., not seen during training, employing only a few seconds of the target speech.
+This approach is called zero-shot multi-speaker TTS (ZS-TTS) \citep{jia2018transfer, choi2020attentron, yourtts}.

-Advances in TTS have motivated works that exploit it as a way to augment data for the ASR (Automatic Speech Recognition) task, such as \cite{li2018training}, \cite{rosenberg2019speech} and \cite{laptev2020you}.
-All of these works used the LibriSpeech \cite{librispeech} dataset to train the ASR model.
-For the TTS model training, \cite{li2018training} used 3 speakers from the American English MAILABS \cite{mailabs} dataset, while \cite{rosenberg2019speech} and \cite{laptev2020you} trained the TTS model with more than 251 speakers from the LibriSpeech.
+Advances in TTS have motivated works that exploit it as a way to improve Automatic Speech Recognition (ASR).
+Researchers have explored two different approaches.
+The first is parallel training of ASR and TTS models; in this approach the TTS and ASR systems can improve themselves, as in \cite{tjandra2018machine,tjandra2020machine}.
+The second is the use of a pre-trained TTS model to generate new ASR training data, such as \cite{li2018training}, \cite{rosenberg2019speech} and \cite{laptev2020you}.
+In this work, we will focus on the latter approach.

-In Table~\ref{tab:related-works} we report the Word Error Rate (WER) of the best experiment of each of the related works in the test-other subset of the LibriSpeech dataset.
+{ Many studies that explore a pre-trained TTS model to generate ASR data used the LibriSpeech dataset \cite{librispeech} to train the ASR model.
+For the TTS model training, \cite{li2018training} used 3 speakers from the American English M-AILABS dataset \cite{solak2019m}, while \cite{rosenberg2019speech} and \cite{laptev2020you} trained the TTS model with more than 251 speakers from LibriSpeech.} In Table~\ref{tab:related-works} we report the Word Error Rate (WER) of the best experiment from the related works in the test-other subset of the LibriSpeech dataset.
 Although the studies contain both test-clean and test-other results, we focus on the results of the most difficult sub-set.
 Also, \cite{laptev2020you} reported results using an external language model (LM); however, for fairness, we omit this LM in our comparison.